 SHOP THE POST

 Today, I’m 31.
 Ah, I can’t even believe it.
 Truth be told, I’ve never been into birthdays.
 Most people will have fun themed weekends filled with boozy brunches and parties.
 They’ll bring out the big numbered balloons and Instagram a million pics of their celebration — #DirtyThirties.
 Ugh, So not my thing.
 Instead, I’ll celebrate with a low-key dinner (because, food is life) and really think about all that I want to accomplish in the coming year.
+If you searched ‘what to do for my 31st birthday’ – you’ve come to the right place!
+Sharing some unique ideas below (just scroll down).

 It sounds cheesy, but I’ve always had a mental ‘list’ of my goals/aspirations.
 Our generation is filled with so much information.
 How we should be eating, drinking, sleeping, exercising, feeling — and through every angle of social media (Makes me grateful that I didn’t grow up with it).
 This information can certainly be of value, but it’s important to set your own milestones.
 It’s easy to get lost in what everyone else is doing/writing, and that’s why I make sure to keep my own list.